X-AE-A12/nextchain-docker/README.md

 `docker pull xaea12/nextchain:3.5.0`

 ## contribute
 I'd really appreciate it if we can fix the example repo so we can successfully interact with the RPC port!
+The codebase is mostly inspired by the works of https://github.com/NicolasDorier/docker-bitcoin, check that out as well.